axSpA in numbers1

-The data generated by IMAS demonstrates how living with axSpA can affect every part of a person’s life, from physical and emotional wellbeing to the impact on education, work and relationships.
+The data generated by IMAS demonstrates how living with axSpA can affect almost every part of a person’s life, from physical and emotional wellbeing to decisions about education, work and relationships.

 0